johnnynunez/Mooncake/doc/en/vllm-integration.md

-### vLLM Prefill/Decode Separation Demo
+### vLLM Disaggregated Prefill/Decode Demo
-Currently, we support mooncake-transfer-engine integration with the vLLM project based on https://github.com/vllm-project/vllm/pull/8498 to accelerate KVCache transfer for inter-node Prefill/Decode separation use-case.
-In the future, we will release a disaggregated KVStore and fully integrate it with vLLM Prefix Caching feature to support multi-instances KVCache Sharing.
+Currently, we support mooncake-transfer-engine integration with the vLLM project based on https://github.com/vllm-project/vllm/pull/8498 to accelerate KVCache transfer for inter-node disaggregated Prefill/Decode scenario ([Benchmark results](vllm_benchmark_results.md)).
+In the future, we will bypass PR 8498, release a disaggregated KVStore, and fully integrate it with the vLLM Prefix Caching feature to support multi-instance KVCache Sharing.

 #### Prepare configuration file to Run Example over RDMA